Omicron casts a new shadow over economy's pandemic recovery

 That said, it’s also possible that the economy will prove resilient against the latest challenge COVID has thrown at it.
 One measure of retail traffic shows that the new variant has made little difference — at least so far.
 For the week that ended Dec.
 18, store traffic was up nearly 20% from a year earlier, though down 23% from the same week in the pre-pandemic year of 2019, according to Sensormatic Solutions.
 For the Black Friday that ended Nov.
 27, sales were up 30% from last year.

-Peter McCall, Sensormatic’s head of retail consulting, noted that shoppers are still going to retail stores but are now favoring open-air shopping centers and outlet malls more than enclosed shopping centers.
+Peter McCall, Sensormatic’s senior manager of retail consulting, noted that shoppers are still going to retail stores but are now favoring open-air shopping centers and outlet malls more than enclosed shopping centers.

 Arnold Donald, CEO of Carnival Corp., the world’s leading cruise company, said this week that Carnival had experienced “a little spike’’ in cancellations but predicted that it would prove just a short term blip.